Faro Property Insights

 Golfers can enjoy the facilities of several world-class courses in the vicinity, including Vale de Lobo, Quinta do Lago and Quinta do Lago Laranjal, Pinheiros Altas, San Lorenzo, Salgados as well as many more.

 Picture by dronepicr via Flickr

 There is also much to delight the dedicated shoppers.
-At the Forum Algarve Mall at Faro you will find more than 100 shops, 20 restaurants and 5 cinemas.
+At the Forum Algarve Mall in Faro you will find more than 100 shops, 20 restaurants and 5 cinemas.
 There is also the Mall at Guia which is close to Albufeira.
 And, of course, there is a wealth of smaller independent designer boutiques, local craft shops and markets to be found amongst the narrow, cobbled streets of the city.

 If you like to spend your leisure time enjoying the great outdoors, you will not be disappointed by the beautiful beaches, nature reserves and surrounding countryside and the wide range of activities on offer here.

 Many of the beaches have been awarded Blue Flag status and the calmer waters of the Eastern Algarve have resulted in the formation of the Ria Formosa National Park, where you can see a great variety of wetland birds, both native and migratory.

 If you would like to indulge in a little luxurious pampering after all that activity, many of the larger developments offer relaxing wellness spas.

 Thinking a little longer term, healthcare is also well provided for with a number of private clinics, dental surgeries and private hospitals, including the Hospital Particular do Algarve and the Hospital Lusiadas.

 Although the Algarve boasts more than 300 days of sunshine per year, you should expect some wet and windy days from October through to March and April.
 However, daytime temperatures seldom drop to single figures and often reach 20 degrees or more during this period.